 Riding Comfort of Electric Scooters

 One thing to consider is the type of tires and the suspension.
-Some are airless and others are more traditional.
-For the last few years, there have been crazy progress on the types of tires in the market.
+Some are airless and others are solid.
+In the last few years, crazy tire progress has taken place.
 Michelin created an airless tire that has been all over the news.
 What are the advantages?
 You don’t have to worry about flats and it has better stability.
-Airless might bee a great option for you.
+Airless might be a great option for you.

-Make sure to check for the tire sizes and front/rear suspension.
+Make sure to check for tire sizes and front/rear suspension.
 You will want suspension if you use solid airless tires since all these things will affect your ride.
-But we both know the best way to really get the feel for it… test drive.
+But we all know the best way to really get a feel for it… test drive.
 Try to go out and ride a friend’s scooter or even watch YouTube video reviews.
 The best part about buying online is the reviews and experiences you get from real drivers (more on that later).

 Walking Commute vs Electric Scooter Commute

 What’s a significant walking distance you may ask?
-That can, of course, vary a lot depending on who you ask.
-All factors such as age, time constraints, physical ability or pre-existing injuries will all affect what a person may consider a significant distance.
-For argument sake, let's say you spend 15 minutes traveling one way on your commute, that’s 2.5 hours per week.
+That may vary a lot depending on who you ask.
+All factors such as age, physical ability, or pre-existing injuries, will affect what a person may consider a significant distance.
+For arguments sake, let's say you spend 15 minutes traveling one way on your commute.
+That’s 2.5 hours per week.
 How much time could you save by perhaps using an electric scooter or even a bicycle?

-The big question is, do you want to spend potentially hours a week on your commute?
-Using the average walking speed of 3.1mph (4.98km/h) and the distance of your commute, work out how long it takes you.
+The big question is, do you want to spend hours a week on your commute?
+Using the average walking speed of 3.1 mph (4.98 kph) and the distance of your commute, you can work out how long it takes you.

-So, the question you want to be answered, can an Electric Scooter save you time on your commute when you usually walk?
+So, the question you want answered is; can an Electric Scooter save you time on your commute when you usually walk?

-Let’s use this example commute to look at the difference when using an electric scooter at an average speed of 20mph.
+Let’s use this commute example to look at the difference using an electric scooter at an average speed of 20 mph (32 kph).

 15 minutes walking = 2-3 minutes on an electric scooter